ericcorbu/cp476-project/README.md

 This project is a simple photo sharing site.

-Authenticated users can upload photos, either with public or private permissions, with a description and tags.
+Authenticated users can upload photos, either with public or private permissions, with a description.
-Authenticated Users can view their private photos, and edit their upload.
+Authenticated Users can view their private photos, and edit their upload or view public photos.

-Unauthenticated uses can view public photos only.

 ## Setup